The best way to prevent an allergic reaction is to avoid the substance that you're allergic to, although this isn't always easy or practical.

 - communicating clearly with the waiting staff and asking for their advice

 Remember, simple dishes are less likely to contain "hidden" ingredients.
+If you're not sure about a dish, don’t risk it

 Different plants pollinate at different times of the year, so the months that you get hay fever will depend on what sort of pollen(s) you are allergic to.
 Typically, people are affected during spring (trees) and summer (grasses).